logo

 Using an inadequate power supply

 An automatic door operator is a complex piece of equipment.
 It requires a stable power supply to ensure smooth and reliable operation.
 You should always consult the installation manual of your door operator for advice on the correct power supply required.
-If the door operator does not receive sufficient power, it could operate erratically or malfunction unexpectedly.
+If the door operator is not powered sufficiently, it could operate erratically or malfunction unexpectedly.
 Both these events could potentially result in injury to users.

 Not calibrating the door operator correctly